amranidev/ajaxis/README.md

 Let's talk more about the most basic way to get started.

 #### Frontend ####
-in case of Frontend ajax has some rules to apply.
+in case of Frontend ajaxis has some rules to apply.

 + **Ajaxis class and RESTful Resource**